-- .2205(a) To be approved, the state agency must determine that the proponent can meet all staffing requirements as stated in 42 C.F.R.
-Section 405.2100. - -C- In Section VII.1, page 33, the applicant provides the proposed staffing.

-In Section VII.2, pages 33-34, the applicant states the proposed facility will comply with all staffing requirements set forth in the Federal code.
+.2205(a) To be approved, the state agency must determine that the proponent can meet all staffing requirements as stated in 42 C.F.R.
+Section 405.2100. -C- In Section VII.1, page 35, the applicant provides the proposed staffing.
+In Section VII.2, pages 36, the applicant states the proposed facility will comply with all staffing requirements set forth in the Federal code.
 The applicant adequately demonstrates that sufficient staff is proposed for the level of dialysis services to be provided.
-See Criterion (7) for discussion which is incorporated hereby as if set forth fully herein.

-- .2205(b) To be approved, the state agency must determine that the proponent will provide an ongoing program of training for nurses and technicians in dialysis techniques at the facility. - -C- See Section VII.3, page 34, and Exhibits 12, 18 and 19.
+See Criterion (7) for discussion regarding projected staffing which is incorporated hereby as if set forth fully herein. .2205(b) To be approved, the state agency must determine that the proponent will provide an ongoing program of training for nurses and technicians in dialysis techniques at the facility. -C- See Section VII.3, page 36, and Exhibit 16.